frida/frida-website/docs/installation.md

 [u'cat', …, u'ld-2.15.so']
 {% endhighlight %}

-Note that this example won’t work on Mac OS X El Capitan, as El Capitan rejects such attempts for system binaries.
+Note that this example won’t work on Mac OS X El Capitan, as it rejects such attempts for system binaries.
 See [here]({{ site.repository }}/issues/83) for more details.